Light-Wizzard/UnrealWordWrap/README.md

 ## Downloads

-This has not finished uploading, I will delete this warning after it uploads, but maybe not tonight, it is late, and I do not want to stay up waiting for this, it is very slow, 236 kbs, ETA is around 11 PM PST January 22 2023.
+I only made the Windows version for now, if you want Linux let me know, I will try to get back to this and make one for it, I do not have a Mac or iOS License so I cannot make those packages, but here is the Soure, you can make it yourself.

 [Unreal Engine Project File Zipped is around 3.77 GB](https://lightwizzard.com/github/UnrealWordWrap.zip)